VenkateshUV/HRPredictiveAnalysis/README.md

 • Decision Trees, Logistic Regression and Random Forest were implemented on the data to come up with models and predictions.

 • An Interactive dashboard with python framework dash by plotly was coded and deployed and ran on Heroku for external access.
-Click here to view the dashboard

 Techniques Used: Exploratory Data Analysis, Predictive Analysis, Regression Analysis, Decision Trees, Plotly & Tableau Visualization.